 There are two types of VOP violations, Direct Violations and Technical Violations.
 A direct violation includes incurring new criminal charges while on probation or parole.
 Generally speaking, new charges can lead to the individual being detained in county prison as a result.
 Technical violations include not completing certain conditions such as payment of fines, completion of classes or community service, or not reporting as directed to the individual’s parole officer.

 If you are charged with a Violation of probation or parole, it is extremely important that you obtain an attorney immediately to speak with your probation/parole officer.
 Many times, the probation officer detains or immediately arrest the client for violating.
-The experienced attorneys at Ellis B. Klein and Associates have successfully handled hundreds of Violation cases in county courts.
+The experienced attorneys at Klein Burdett & Associates have successfully handled hundreds of Violation cases in county courts.
 Call (800) 536-0501 for a free consultation.